West Norwood event dispels myths and raises awareness on womb cancer

 As 30 plus workshop participants arrived in the space, it was clear another aim– to build connections and relationships between local residents with shared experiences – was underway.

-Karen Hobbs of The Eve Appeal then began the workshop, running participants through the key causes and symptoms of womb cancer, such as abnormal bleeding, and letting workshop attendees know when and how to seek further support.
+Karen Hobbs of The Eve Appeal opened the workshop, running participants through the key causes and symptoms of womb cancer, such as abnormal bleeding, and letting workshop attendees know when and how to seek further support.
 Discussion then opened up among the group, with many sharing their own personal experiences of womb cancer, polyps and similar.

 One myth discussed and dispelled was the belief that a one-off period can occur after the menopause.
 Karen emphasised that any bleeding experienced after the menopause was a cause for concern and would need to be looked into.
-Learn more about the signs and symptoms of womb (uterus) cancer.

 As the workshop finished and people started to leave, it was clear the session had been informative and enjoyable.
 One anonymous participant commented that workshops like these felt like a ‘broken cycle’ of silence around these issues.
-She also felt she could speak openly about symptoms like abnormal bleeding with her daughters and granddaughters., Marie, another workshop participant, agreed, stating how good it was to see the way services had changed between the time she and her daughter experienced the menopause.
+She also felt she could speak openly about symptoms like abnormal bleeding with her daughters and granddaughters.
+Marie, another participant, agreed, stating how good it was to see the way services had changed between the time she and her daughter experienced the menopause.

 Zara Cross, SELCA Senior Programme Manager, emphasised: “ the overall aim of the programme is to provide a public forum and safe space for local residents to share experiences, signs and symptoms’”.
 She also noted “women are often the matriarch of their families, and they can share information with [their loved ones], and encourage them to book an appointment with a GP.”